snowmuffin/SEK_Server/README.es.md

 - **PCU Limit**: Adjusted flexibly by the server owner based on server status and active user count (currently 45,000).
   - This server encompasses the entire world.
   - The other servers are included within this server.
-  - Terrain resets upon server restart.
+  - Voxel resets upon server restart.

 ### **SEK_Safe Boundary**
 - **Coordinates**: 0,0,0
 - **Range**: Radius of 500 km
 - **PCU Limit**: Adjusted flexibly by the server owner based on server status and active user count (currently 200,000).
   - A stable beginner server that includes EarthLike planet and moon.
-  - No terrain resets.
+  - No voxel resets.
   - Random encounter option is turned off.

 ### **SEK_CORE**